1. Preface

 In order to enable TLS client-authentication within the NGINX web server, we have to change the current configuration.

-Copy the CA your_client_authentication-ca.crt uploaded before into our NGINX ssl folder.
+Copy the previously uploaded CA file your_client_authentication-ca.crt into the NGINX SSL folder.

-Adjust the NGINX server configuration for the server on port 8443.
+Adjust the NGINX server configuration for the server running on port 8443.

 /etc/nginx/sites-available/insysicom-routermgmt